sohoffice/piaas/documents/App.md

 ====

 Piaas app is a wrapper around any arbitrary command.
-It allows you to start your commands in the background.
-Piaas app is slightly better than running the command directly on your own.
+It allows you to start your command in the background.
+Piaas app is slightly better than running the command directly for the following reasons.

 - It keeps the command running in the background.
 Normally you would need to use screen or nohup to do the same.
-- You can manage your app in a unified set of commands:
+- You can manage your app in a unified way:
   - Start with `piaas app run [app name]`.
   - Tail the log with `piaas app log [app name]`.
   - Stop with `piaas app stop [app name]`.